MartianZoo/solarnet/docs/language-intro.md

    * An OceanTile sitting on that two-card spot on the main board
    * Each Microbe sitting on your Psychrophiles card
    * Each unit of TerraformRating or plant production you have
-   * Each step the temperature track has been raised (where we say "it's -20 degrees out", Petaform says "five TemperatureStep components")
+   * Each step the temperature track has been raised (where we say "it's -20 degrees out", PETS says "five TemperatureStep components")
    * Each map Area on the board (even though it never changes); there's even an Area called "FloatingInSpace" for use by Stanford Torus)
    * Each Adjacency between two tiles on the board
    * Each VictoryPoint doled out in the endgame